-In this example, we will look at the charts in the Performance Advisor report to review the performance of your application.
-See how to use the report to investigate problems with any scenes in your application that are not performing well.
+In this example, we will look at the charts in the Performance Advisor report to review the performance of an application.
+See how you can use the report to investigate problems with any scenes in your application that are not performing well.

-We have generated a Performance Advisor report from a Streamline capture file, and saved it as an HTML file.
+We have generated a Performance Advisor report from a Streamline capture file.